Surrender On Demand – Varian Fry In Nazi Occupied France

 - The American Trade Union Federation played a significant role to convince the State Department to issue emergency visas

-- American Vice Consul in France, Hirham “Harry” Bingham was a supporter of Fry
+- American Vice Consul in France, Hiram “Harry” Bingham was a supporter of Fry

 - Fry organized mainly genuine and fake documents such as transit visas to Portugal, Spain and even Chinese and Siam visas

-- The Chinese visas were issued in Chinese and had in fact the wording “The bearer is not allow, under no circumstances, to enter China”
+- The Chinese visas were issued in Chinese and had, in fact, the wording “The bearer is not allowed, under no circumstances, to enter China”

 - Above fact did not matter as long the Portuguese accepted the visas (as they couldn’t read Chinese)